manrajgrover/manrajgrover.github.io/about.md

 ---
 ![{{ site.name }}]({% if site.full-picture %}{{ site.url }}/{{ site.full-picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-I'm a Software Engineer at <a href="https://media.net" target="_blank" class="link">Media.net</a>, building intelligent throttling systems for network path optimization.
+I'm a Software Engineer at <a href="https://media.net" target="_blank" class="link">Media.net</a>, building intelligent traffic throttling systems.

 I was a Senior Software Engineer at <a href="https://practo.com/" target="_blank" class="link">Practo</a>, solving healthcare domain problems.
 I worked with the data science team, which interested me in Machine Learning.
 I have been teaching myself about its practical and research aspects ever since.